JhoanLeon/Portfolio/1-RC-CAR/README.md

 I even drew the shematics with pen and paper at that time
 ![alt text](paper-schematic.jpg "Schematic drawing in paper")

 In 2016, I formally began studying electronics at my high school, where I learned about microcontrollers and a variety of components.
 I began to understand how these components work and how to use them in circuits.
-I designed the PCBs for this project and here I can recover these 3D renders of that first PCB:
+I designed the PCB for this project and here I could recover the 3D renders of that first PCB:

 ![alt text](pcb1.jpg "PCB1")